The government has announced plans to prorogue Parliament ahead of the Queen’s Speech on 14 October in its latest bid to prevent MPs blocking no deal.

 Cut down time

-As well as politicians, streams of experts have expressed their disapproval at the move which could see MPs only sitting until 13th September.
+Streams of experts have expressed their disapproval at the move, which could see MPs only sitting until 13 September.

 Dr Catherine Haddon, a senior fellow at the Institute for Government, spoke to BBC news earlier.